"I'm very important. I have many leather-bound books, and my apartment smells of rich mahogany."

 Stewie: Oh, Machiavelli, you've taught me nothing I don't already know!
 Ah, Sun Tzu's The Art of War!

-- Parodied in "North by North Quahog", in which we find that the bookshelf of Peter Griffin, who is legally retarded, contains "two Garfield books and the novelization of Caddyshack."
+- Parodied in "North by North Quahog", in which we find that the bookshelf of Peter Griffin, who is legally retarded, contains "two Garfield books and the novelization of Caddyshack.
+In the episode "Fore Father," the same character's bookshelf only contains books about Mr. T including For the Last Time, I Am Not Mr. T by Ving Rhames.

 - Gargoyles has a lot of literary influence, so it's not surprising it invokes this.
 Goliath is seen reading Dostoyevsky (leading Elisa to joke "Really?
 Who's it by?").
 Also, Fox spent time in prison reading Sartre, leading to this exchange: